This post originally appeared on the American Express OPEN Forum

-Good news and bad news, press clippings, RTs [retweets] from other users and customer service inquires.
+Good news and bad news, press clippings, RTs [retweets] from other users, and customer service inquiries.
 We’ll tweet when new versions of our apps are ready for download and tweet when our database is experiencing hiccups.
 Keeping users in the know doesn’t take any more than a few seconds and your most loyal users will spread the word via RTs.”

 2. “Keep it light”